tripal/tripal_doc/docs/dev_guide/module_dev/fields/widgets.rst

 Field Widget Schema
 ^^^^^^^^^^^^^^^^^^^^^

-Field widget schema is required to make field widget information translatable in Drupal.
+A schema definition for your field widget is required to make field widget information translatable in Drupal.
 The schema is defined in ``config/schema/mymodule.schema.yml`` and should include the following:

 .. code-block:: yaml